mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

-This decision was taken because our real world experience tells us that non-`Send+Sync` interfaces are only useful in toy or example applications (eg, the nimbus and autofill projects didn't get very far before needing these capabilities), so the extra ongoing work in supporting these interfaces can not be justified.
+This decision was taken because our real world experience tells us that non-`Send+Sync` interfaces are only useful in toy or example applications (eg, the nimbus and autofill projects didn't get very far before needing these capabilities), so the extra ongoing work in supporting these interfaces cannot be justified.

 ### Positive Consequences